Lew Wallace: Shiloh

 Knowledge of the area's roads played a critical role in Wallace's journey to the battlefield on April 6.
 In late March, after heavy rains made transportation difficult between Crump's Landing and Pittsburg Landing, Wallace's men had opened a route to Pittsburg Landing along Shunpike road, which connected to a road near Sherman's camp.
 Brig.
 Gen. W. H. L. Wallace's men at Pittsburg Landing opened the River Road (also known as the Hamburg-Savannah Road), a route farther east.

 Of the two main routes that Wallace could use to move his men to the front, he chose the Shunpike road, the more direct route to reach the right of Sherman's division near Shiloh Church.
 The day before the battle, Wallace wrote a letter to W. H. L. Wallace, recommending this route to reinforce the 3rd Division.
 Lew Wallace and his staff maintained after the battle that Grant's order did not specify Pittsburg Landing as their destination, and that it did not specify which route the 3rd Division was ordered to take.
 However, Grant claimed in his memoirs that he had ordered Wallace to take the route nearest to the river to reach Pittsburg Landing.
 Historians are divided, with some stating that Wallace's explanation is the most logical.

 After a second messenger from Grant arrived around noon with word to move out, Wallace's division of approximately 5,800 men began their march toward the battlefield.
-Between 2 and 2:30 p.m., Colonel William R. Rowley, sent by Grant, rode to where Wallace's division first was; there was only a supply wagon departing the scene.
-Riding on further, Rowley found Wallace along the Shunpike road at the head of his column near Clear Creek, positioned on high ground.
+Between 2 and 2:30 p.m., Col. William R. Rowley, sent by Grant, rode to where Wallace's division first was; only a supply wagon departing the scene remained.
+Riding further, Rowley found Wallace along the Shunpike road at the head of his column near Clear Creek, positioned on high ground.
 He informed Wallace that Sherman had been forced back from Shiloh Church and was fighting closer to the river, near Pittsburg Landing.
 Grant had ordered Rowley to "tell him to come up at once" and that "if he should require a written order of you, you will give it to him at once".
 Rowley pulled Wallace off to the side and warned him of the danger that lay just ahead, exclaiming, "Don't you know that Sherman has been driven back?
 Why, the whole army is within half a mile of the river, and it's a question if we are not all going to be driven into it."
 Wallace, stunned by the news, sent his cavalry ahead to assess the situation, and upon returning, it had confirmed Rowley's claim.
 The Union army had been pushed back so far that Wallace was heading toward the rear of the advancing Southern troops.